DaniTur/TheGameLabProject/README.md

 # TheGameLabProject

-## 🚧 Experimental Graphics Engine in C++
+## 🚀 Experimental Graphics Engine in C++
+A learning-focused engine with basic 3D rendering using OpenGL, model loading, scene management, and real-time debugging tools.
 This is a personal learning project focused on building a minimal graphics engine from scratch in C++.
 The goal is to gain experience with low-level rendering, modern C++ architecture, and modular engine design.

-The project includes:

-✅ 3D model loading using Assimp
+## 🔧 Features

-✅ Rendering pipeline built with OpenGL
+- 3D rendering with OpenGL 3.3

-✅ Shader management and basic transformation logic

-✅ Scene setup and testing of rendering components

-✅ Custom build system using Premake and Git submodules
+- Custom build system using Premake5

-## Objectives
-Deepen understanding of 3D rendering pipelines
+- Model loading with Assimp
+- Logging system using spdlog
+- Real-time UI with ImGui

-Explore modular architecture patterns in C++
+- Organized modular architecture in C++17/20

-Learn to manage complex build setups and third-party libraries

-Gain practical experience with engine-level concepts

-## 🧪 Project Status
+## 🚧 Project Status

-This is a work in progress and not intended for production.
-Some components are experimental or incomplete, and the architecture is subject to change as the project evolves.
+Still under development.
+Some features are experimental or incomplete.
+Primary goal: explore architecture and graphics techniques in a low-level engine.

 ## 🛠️ Tech Stack
 Language: C++17/20